node-modules/oss-client/README.md

 - [cname] {Boolean}, default false, access oss with custom domain name. if true, you can fill `endpoint` field with your custom domain name,
 - [isRequestPay] {Boolean}, default false, whether request payer function of the bucket is open, if true, will send headers `'x-oss-request-payer': 'requester'` to oss server. the details you can see [requestPay](https://help.aliyun.com/document_detail/91337.htm)
-- [useFetch] {Boolean}, default false, it just work in Browser, if true,it means upload object with `fetch` mode ,else `XMLHttpRequest`
-- [enableProxy] {Boolean}, Enable proxy request, default is false.
-- [proxy] {String | Object}, proxy agent uri or options, default is null.
 - [retryMax] {Number}, used by auto retry send request count when request error is net error or timeout.  **_NOTE:_**  Not support `put` with stream, `putStream`, `append` with stream because the stream can only be consumed once
-- [maxSockets] {Number} Maximum number of sockets to allow per host.
-Default is infinity

 example: